Authors: Dr. Theo Notteboom and Dr. Athanasios Pallis

 C. Market access control and environmental standard regulation

 Access regulation controls how terminal operators and other port actors access the facilities they need to compete in the market.
-Access regulation can include elements concerning emissions and overall environmental performance and.
+Access regulation can include elements concerning emissions and overall environmental performance.
 A good example is how environmental criteria can be used in the competitive bidding procedure for a terminal concession.

-Other than international regulatory control, legislation is at various levels depending on the country/port, which could be a stated law by the national government, a law stipulated by the municipality, certain rules set by the port authority (such as the Clean Truck Program for the ports of Los Angeles and Long Beach), or a mutually binding agreement between the port authority and market players such as concession agreements.
+Other than international regulatory control, legislation is at various levels depending on the country/port.
+It could be a stated law from national government, a law stipulated by the municipality, certain rules set by the port authority (such as the Clean Truck Program for the ports of Los Angeles and Long Beach), or a mutually binding agreement between the port authority and market players such as concession agreements.
 Although regulations are usually strict, their implementation and enforcement might be slow and weak due to a lack of local legitimacy caused by conflicting interests of stakeholders.
 They might also come at a high regulation cost for both implementation and enforcement.
 While the environmental level playing field among ports continues to be considered, attention has shifted to the need to cooperate, both nationally and internationally, to push the green port agenda forward.

 3. Challenges to Green Port Governance

 Port authorities have realized that further greening is required to maintain their competitive edge and their license to operate, but it can also create earning opportunities.
 In practice, the attitude of port authorities can range from reactive monitoring of general environmental management programs to more proactive approaches aimed at value creation and revenue-making.